 The Plastic Problem

 For too long, the narrative has focused on plastics in the ocean and the impact of plastic on ocean wildlife.
 Don’t get me wrong – this is an issue.
-However, this narrowly focused narrative limits the scope to people who live near the ocean.
-So anyone who isn’t on the coast can easily shrug their shoulders, and go on – sipping water out of their single-use plastic bottle, thinking that the problem doesn’t touch them.
+However, the problem with plastic is a much broader and impacts all of us.

 Why Plastic is Harmful to Our Health

 We are eating the equivalent of a credit card per week.